 Background

-The national Land Use Strategy setting out Scottish Government’s long-term vision for sustainable land, identifies Regional Land Use Partnerships (RLUPs) as a mechanism to address the twin emergencies of Climate Change and biodiversity loss, and help us on our journey to a Just Transition to Net Zero .
+The national Land Use Strategy setting out Scottish Government’s long-term vision for sustainable land, identifies Regional Land Use Partnerships (RLUPs) as a mechanism to address the twin emergencies of Climate Change and biodiversity loss, and help us on our journey to a Just Transition to Net Zero.

 The RLUPs will help national and local government, communities, landowners, and stakeholders work together to optimise sustainable land use in a fair and inclusive way.
-The South of Scotland pilot is led by SOSE, Dumfries and Galloway Council and Scottish Borders Council.
-It is one of 5 RLUP pilots, the others being Aberdeenshire, Highland, Cairngorms National Park Authority and Loch Lomond & Trossachs National Park Authority.

 Regional Land Use Partnership and Framework